wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 From the small insect, that cheateth the microscopic eye, to the huge mammoth that once moved on the borders of the river Hudson ; on the great river Ohio ; and even down to the country of Patagonia in the south.

-15 Now the height of a mammoth is about seven cubits and an half, and the length thereof fourteen cubits ; and the bones thereof being weighed were more than thirty thousand shekels; and the length of the tusks is more than six cubits.
+15 Now the height of a mammoth is about seven cubits and an half, and the length thereof fourteen cubits ; and the bones thereof being weighed were more than thirty thousand shekels ; and the length of the tusks is more than six cubits.

-16 It is more wonderful than the elephant; and the history thereof, is it not recorded in the book of Jefferson, the scribe ?
+16 It is more wonderful than the elephant ; and the history thereof, is it not recorded in the book of Jefferson, the scribe ?

 17 The fierce tiger and the spotted leopard dwell in the dark forests ; and the swift-footed deer upon the mountains and high places.